-Various researchers argue that by definition, noninvasive biomarkers however cannot outperform liver biopsy even though they tend to be more accurate in the assessment of liver fibrosis.
+Various researchers argue that by definition, noninvasive biomarkers, however, cannot outperform liver biopsy even though they tend to be more accurate in the assessment of liver fibrosis.
 This is because of the method as well as its limitations.
 Some of its limitations are unreliability and feasibility especially in obese patients or under limited operator experience.
 The procedure is also contradicted during ascites, pregnancy, and implanted cardiac pacemaker patients.
 Besides, the knowledge of noninvasive biomarkers is still incomplete.
-This poses a challenge to clinical practice since it greatly hinders the development of accurate treatment and noninvasive diagnostic means with adequate sensitivity of liver fibrosis[24].
+This poses a challenge to clinical practice since it greatly hinders the development of accurate treatment and noninvasive diagnostic means with adequate sensitivity for liver fibrosis[24].

 Similarly, Oksuz et al[82] affirm that for the assessment of necroinflammatory histological activity, few biomarkers have been proposed.
 Fallatah[15] argues that improving the accuracy of noninvasive biomarkers is essential for a correct diagnosis of liver damage in patients.
 This can be done using serum-based algorithms as sequential and simultaneous procedures.
 In a study, the comparison of TE to liver fibrosis was done[83].
-They found that TE performed better in predicting all stages of fibrosis as well as severe fibrosis.
-Also, Fibroscan values showed a good correlation with the levels of fibrosis markers.
+The authors found that TE performed better in predicting all stages of fibrosis as well as severe fibrosis.
+Fibroscan values showed a good correlation with the levels of fibrosis markers.
 Also, the Fibroscan value of 15KpA was a significant separation limit for differentiating advanced fibrosis stages (F3 and F4).
 They suggested that these Fibroscan values are clinically useful to predict fibrosis stages in chronic hepatitis patients[84].
 Other researchers correlated Fibroscan with fibrosis degree in liver biopsy and stated that it can be used as a noninvasive tool to diagnose moderate fibrosis[85].
-Recently there has been increased interest in detecting liver fibrosis through the application of non-invasive techniques.
-The APRI, i.e., AST to platelet ratio index is the most useful score to predict fibrosis[56].
+Recently, there has been increased interest in detecting liver fibrosis through the application of non-invasive techniques.
+The APRI is the most useful score to predict fibrosis[56].
 Attallah et al[86] found that FN discriminant scores based on FN, APRI, and albumin can be used to predict liver fibrosis (Table 4).

 PROS AND CONS OF NON-INVASIVE BIOMARKERS

 Various authors had made the remarks that non-invasive biomarkers can be used instead of liver biopsy because its acceptance has faced some key resistance from different sectors[14].
 Some of the factors that bring the cases of resistance are attached to the paucity of well-designed studies and literature that discuss the non-invasive methods extensively giving a view of both sides.
-There are also issues with the validation of some of the non-invasive biomarkers and proposals for some of them in terms of validated data are lacking.
+There are also issues with the validation of some of the non-invasive biomarkers and proposals for some of them in terms of the lack of validated data.
 With the ones that their proposals have been provided, some changes in terms of assessing the severity and the growth rate have not been discussed and analyzed extensively[12].
 As per Menessy et al[13] for others, there has not been enough time to validate them in terms of testing and analysis in their use when it comes to the cases of hepatitis C[9].
-What is needed in most of these cases is, the specific etiology validation especially for most of these non-invasive biomarkers.
+What is needed in most of these cases is the specific etiology validation, especially for most of these non-invasive biomarkers.
 In these cases, each etiology should be considered to deal with the issues of the specific pathogenesis, associated comorbidities, and natural history.